graphiks/Port-Windows-11-XiaoMi-9/guide/reinstall.md

 ```

 ##### Formatting the ESP partition
+> [!NOTE]
-> Skip this step if you are only reinstalling/updating drivers, or you will have to also reapply the image.
+> Skip this step if you are only reinstalling/updating drivers, or you will have to also recreate bootloader files
 > This will format ESP to fat32
 ```cmd
 format quick fs=fat32 label="System"